iovossos/lem-in/README.md

 1. Ensure you have Go installed on your system (version 1.22.2 or later).
 2. Clone this repository: https://platform.zone01.gr/git/ivossos/lem-in

-3. Run the program with a maze file as an argument:
+3. Run the program with a maze file as an argument.
+All maze files should be in the mazes folder.

 ## Project Structure